CWRU-EECS301-Sum17/syllabus/Lectures/Lecture03/Slides/PITCHME.md

 ### Refactoring Code

 * Repurposing existing code for a different application
-* Saves time by starting with something rather than nothing
+* Saves time starting with something rather than nothing
-* Combines reuse and
+* Faster time to market

 ---